 Shout-out to the guy working that night.
 He was the sweetest and most patient person imaginable.
 He waited around for the four crazy Americans then asked if we wanted to anything from the bar and happily stayed around and chatted with us afterwards until nearly midnight.

 He also had all of us drinking, so cheers to him.
-I had 15 year single malt Dalwhinnie and Mike had 12 year Singleton of Dufftown.
-Logan had an Irish coffee and Mom had Bailey’s in a hot chocolate.
+I had 15 year single malt Dalwhinnie and Mike (Mom’s husband) had 12 year Singleton of Dufftown.
+L had an Irish coffee and Mom had Bailey’s in a hot chocolate.
 They’re more of the candy drinks crowd. ;P